What does the word dinosaur mean?

 Dinosaurs and pterosaurs separated from each other almost 250 million years ago based on having a hole in their hip socket and a long crest on their upper arm bone.

 So, the dinosaurs and pterosaurs may be considered cousins in an evolutionary sense but they are really not very closely related.

 Are there flying dinosaurs?

 There are flying dinosaurs.
 We just call them birds today.

-Many other prehistoric animals are often confused with dinosaurs like the sail backed mammal relative dimetrodon as well as extinct mammals from the megafauna era, such as diprotodon or the demon duck of doom or a mammoth.
+Many other prehistoric animals are often confused with dinosaurs, like the sail-backed mammal relative Dimetrodon as well as much more recently extinct mammals such as Diprotodon or woolly mammoths.

-Also mistaken for dinosaurs are large extinct marine reptiles like, plesiosaur, mosasaur and ichthyosaur.
+Also mistaken for dinosaurs are large extinct marine reptiles such as plesiosaurs, mosasaurs and ichthyosaurs.

-The traits of huge sizes and scales actually evolved much earlier in evolutionary history.
+The traits of huge size and scaless actually evolved much earlier in evolutionary history.

 But don’t be disappointed that the pterosaurs aren’t dinosaurs, they ruled the skies for over 150 million years and that’s impressive.